katjam/tech-exeter-try-elm/PITCHME.md

 # This talk will not

-- Teach you funcitonal programming concepts
+- Teach you functional programming concepts
 - Make excuses or justifications about the size of the Elm community vs React or Vue community
+- Discuss the newly released Elm 19 (Big yay! to Evan)

 +++